peteroupc/html3dutil/tutorials/colors.md

     Green 00 10 20 30 40 50 60 70 80 90 A0 B0 C0 D0 E0 F0 FF
     Blue  00 10 20 30 40 50 60 70 80 90 A0 B0 C0 D0 E0 F0 FF

 Now, to make a custom color, you choose one value from the red row, one value from the green row, and one value from the blue row.
-Each value shows the intensity of the light that the color reflects.
-For example, a red value of 00 means that no red light is reflected, and a red value of FF means that red light is fully reflected.
+Each value shows the intensity of the "light" that the color ideally reflects.
+For example, a red value of 00 means that, ideally, "red light" is not reflected, and a red value of FF, fully reflected.

 If you choose the same value in all three rows, the result is black (if you choose 00), white (if you choose FF) or a shade of gray.
-This shows that red, green, and blue light are equally reflected.
+This shows that "red light", "green light", and "blue light" are ideally equally reflected.

 After you choose the three values, combine them by writing the `#`, then the red value, then the green value, then the blue value.
 For example, if you choose `FF` for red, `A0` for green, and `00` for blue, write the resulting color (orange) like this: `#FFA000`.